 One side of the head has mooring balls, the other side nothing, but I would choose the side without a swell for an overnight visit.

-For those of us without any idea where this place is - you will find Cypress Head on the east side of Cypress Island on Bellingham Channel.
+Cypress Head is on the east side of Cypress Island on Bellingham Channel.
 It is a short kayak paddle from Guemes Channel or Washington Park in Anacortes

 What can boaters do when faced with persistent San Juan Islands fog and Rosario Strait must be crossed